East Midlands: Physical features

 The centre of the East Midlands area lies roughly between Bingham, Nottinghamshire and Bottesford, Leicestershire.
-The geographical centre of England lies in Higham on the Hill in west Leicestershire, close to the boundary between the Leicestershire and Warwickshire.
+The geographical centre of England lies in Higham on the Hill in west Leicestershire, close to the boundary between Leicestershire and Warwickshire.
 Some 88 per cent of the land is rural in character, although agriculture accounts for less than three per cent of the region's jobs.

 Church Flatts Farm in Coton in the Elms, South Derbyshire, is the furthest place from the sea in the UK (70 mi).
 In April 1936 the first Ordnance Survey trig point was sited at Cold Ashby in Northamptonshire.
 The Royal Society of Wildlife Trusts and The Wildlife Trusts are based next to the River Trent and Newark Castle railway station.
 The National Centre for Earth Observation is at the University of Leicester.

 Geology

 The region is home to large quantities of limestone, and the East Midlands Oil Province.
 Charnwood Forest is noted for its abundant levels of volcanic rock, estimated to be approximately 600 million years old.

 A quarter of the UK's cement is manufactured in the region, at three sites in Hope and Tunstead in Derbyshire, and Ketton Cement Works in Rutland.
 Of the aggregates produced in the region, 25 per cent are from Derbyshire and four per cent from Leicestershire.
 Lincolnshire and Nottinghamshire each produce around 30 per cent of the region's sand and gravel output.

 Barwell in Leicestershire was the site of Britain's largest meteorite (7 kg) on 24 December 1965.
 The 2008 Lincolnshire earthquake was 5.2 in magnitude.